-Property Name Default Description channels type The component type name, needs to be jms initialContextFactory Inital Context Factory, e.g: org.apache.activemq.jndi.ActiveMQInitialContextFactory connectionFactory The JNDI name the connection factory shoulld appear as providerURL The JMS provider URL destinationName Destination name destinationType Destination type (queue or topic) messageSelector Message selector to use when creating the consumer userName Username for the destination/provider passwordFile File containing the password for the destination/provider batchSize 100 Number of messages to consume in one batch converter.type DEFAULT Class to use to convert messages to flume events.
+Property Name Default Description channels - type The component type name, needs to be jms initialContextFactory Inital Context Factory, e.g: org.apache.activemq.jndi.ActiveMQInitialContextFactory connectionFactory - The JNDI name the connection factory should appear as providerURL The JMS provider URL destinationName Destination name destinationType Destination type (queue or topic) messageSelector Message selector to use when creating the consumer userName Username for the destination/provider passwordFile File containing the password for the destination/provider batchSize 100 Number of messages to consume in one batch converter.type DEFAULT Class to use to convert messages to flume events.
 See below. converter.
 Converter properties. converter.charset UTF-8 Default converter only.
-Charset to use when converting JMS TextMessages to byte arrays.
+Charset to use when converting JMS TextMessages to byte arrays. createDurableSubscription false Whether to create durable subscription.
+Durable subscription can only be used with destinationType topic.
+If true, "clientId" and "durableSubscriptionName" have to be specified. clientId - JMS client identifier set on Connection right after it is created.
+Required for durable subscriptions. durableSubscriptionName - Name used to identify the durable subscription.
+Required for durable subscription Name used to identify the durable subscription.
+Required for durable subscriptions.